EnlightFragments/enlightfragments.github.io/_posts/2021-07-06-sexual-relationships.markdown

 You will be born anyway.
 This is not your decision.

 We are forced to have our own experiences, and it always starts again.

+It's obvious that hot ones will get laid, because this is how nature works.
+This not not the challenge.
+The challenge is to find someone who will decide to stay.